Banrai/TeamWork.io/server/README.md

     	Does the database use SSL mode? (default true) -dbUser string
     	The database user (default "user")
-  -extPort int
-    	The external server port (default 443)
   -host string
+    	The (externally-facing) name of the server (default "teamwork.io") -ip string
-    	The hostname or IP address of the server (default "teamwork.io") -port int
+    	The hostname or IP address of the server (default "localhost") -port int
     	The server port (default 8080)
   -ssl